Story: Canterbury region

 Christchurch

-Christchurch, ‘the garden city’, has tree-lined streets, the winding Avon River, splendid old buildings, and thousands of cyclists.
+Christchurch, ‘the garden city’, has tree-lined streets, the winding Avon River / Ōtākaro, some splendid old buildings that survived the earthquakes, and thousands of cyclists.
 Creative New Zealanders have worked there – including artists W. A. Sutton and Doris Lusk, poets Ursula Bethell and Denis Glover, and novelist–theatre director Ngaio Marsh.
 The city has always had plenty of choirs and brass bands.
-Today there are many other cultural activities, arts and crafts, and festivals.
-And it is easy to go wine-tasting, hiking, fishing, skiing or mountaineering.
+There are many other cultural activities, arts and crafts, and festivals.
+And wine-tasting, hiking, fishing, skiing and mountaineering are all within easy reach.